megregan/bootstrap-replicas/README.md

 # bootstrap-replicas
-Generating bootstrap replicas to investigate fish sleep length
+Generating bootstrap replicas to investigate the active bout lengths of fish.